-Step 1: Create a Streaming Media App
+Step 1: Create a Streaming Media App (Fire TV)

 The Android Leanback Support Library contains all the main components and widgets to create an efficient and attractive streaming media Android app.
 Android Studio provides an easy way to deploy a Leanback-enabled Android TV sample project.